jyojay/MONU_Project_4/README.md

 - `model_svm.pkl`: Support Vector Machines classification model.
 - `model_naive.pkl`: Naive Bayes classification model.
 - `DataModelling_LSTM.ipynb`: Notebook containing code for Neural Network modelling using RNN-LSTM/BiLSTM.
 This also includes unit testing for the successful model.
-- `SVM_streamlit.py` : Python and Streamlit code for frontend output by using SVM model.
 - `BiLSTM_streamlit.py`: Python and Streamlit code for frontend output by using BiLSTM model.
 - `P4.twbx`: Tableau workbook download
 - `/Output/`: Contains output files such as processed datasets or results from the analysis.